llllllloloi/Con2Know/README.md

 What is Knowledge?

-What best describes community organization or a compny than?
-(Pause) Yes! you guessed it Organizational chart!!!
+What best describes community organization or a company than?
+(Pause) Yes! you guessed it Organization chart!!!
 However, it may seem strange at first, as there are no structures or familiar who reports whom.
 Rather, like #HumansBrain which is the most fascinating {object} in the